vecisf/SU-CompBio.github.io/positions.md

 <h4>Detailed lists from others</h4>

-The following lists are colected by JHU administration and focusing on US, but might contain information useful for hungarian/EU researchers.
+The following lists are collected by JHU administration and focusing on US, but might contain information useful for hungarian/EU researchers.

 - [Graduate Student Funding Opportunities](https://research.jhu.edu/rdt/funding-opportunities/graduate/)